 Over-reliance on their North American Market

-While the company has been making significant inroads into international countries outside of North America, the U.S. and Canada still make up a fairly large share of their paid subscribers and about 50% of the company’s revenue.
+While the company has been making significant inroads into international countries outside North America, the U.S. and Canada still make up a relatively large share of its paid subscribers and about 50% of its revenue.
 Though successful expansion into various international markets has blunted the threats of this trend to some extent, it still highlights the company’s vulnerability.

 Netflix Opportunities